-Examining quarterly movements, the Company expects overall sales to start increasing during the second half of the term ending March 2020 due to a year-on-year increase in sales from solution services.
+Examining quarterly movements, the Company expects overall sales to start increasing during the term ending March 2021 due to a year-on-year increase in sales from solution services.
 If this trend solidifies, the Company's performance will be able to enter a rising tide over the medium term to achieve net sales of 50 billion yen, an ordinary income of 5 billion yen, and an ordinary income-to-sales ratio of 10%.

-The net sales of 51.7 billion yen with an operating profit of 4.08 billion yen reported for the term ending March 2016 is the highest achieved in the Company's history, but under the new business model, net sales of 50 billion yen with an operating profit of 4.0 billion yen should be achievable without any new store openings.
+The net sales of 51.7 billion yen with an operating profit of 4.08 billion yen reported for the term ending March 2016 is the highest achieved in the Company's history, but under the new business model, net sales of 50 billion yen with an operating profit of 5.0 billion yen should be achievable without any new store openings.

-In regard to creating future value, the Company gives priority to existing premium members.
+In regard to creating future value, the Company has given priority to existing premium members.
 Its strategy is to increase members via introduction by way of existing members.
-For the time being, rather than finding potential customers, the Company intends to discuss issues with customers face to
+For the time being, rather than finding potential customers, the Company intends to discuss issues with customers face to face in order to systematically propose a digital life future to existing members as well as summarize future schedules and plans in design sheets.
+A design sheet will be prepared for each family and linked to future services.